-With all these recommendations in mind, here are some of the best educational toys and gifts for 2 year olds.
-And if none of these are fun *enough*, you can always buy them (I mean you) Disney+ which makes learning time=free time.
+With all these recommendations in mind, here are some of the best educational toys and gifts for 2-year-olds.
+And if none of these are fun *enough*, you can always buy them (I mean, you) Disney+, which turns learning time into free time for you.